imi-muenster/Fire-B.O.S.S./Readme.md

 <Connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" relaxedQueryChars='^{}[]|&quot;' />
 ```

-The Server will be accessible from the URL `http://[base]/fhir/...`.
+The Server will be accessible from the URL `http://[base]/fhir/...`, with `[base]` being dependent on the tomcat deployment path.

 ## Setup test server
-To setup a test server one can easily use a local BaseX docker container.
-Look [here](https://docs.basex.org/wiki/Docker) how to set it up correctly.
+To setup a test server one can easily use a local BaseX instance.
+Look [here](https://basex.org/) how to set it up correctly.
 After that adjust the `default.properties` file and start the FHIR facade locally.
-Download the example FHIR resources from the [official](https://hl7.org/fhir/downloads.html) website.
+Download the example FHIR resources in JSON format from the [official](https://hl7.org/fhir/downloads.html) website.
-Put them into `src/main/resources/fhirResources/example-json` and run the main method of `ExampleResources` in `src/main/kotlin/utils` to add all of them to the BaseX database.
+Put them into `src/main/resources/fhirResources/example-json` and run the main method of `BaseXPreparationUtil` in `src/main/kotlin/utils` to add all of them to the BaseX database.

 ## REST
 FhirFacade is carefully modeled to conform to the [FHIR RESTful API](http://hl7.org/fhir/http.html) and the [FHIR Search](http://hl7.org/fhir/search.html) specifications.